ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 **Tips**

-- Start with the Flask example from section 3 and modify it for ML
 - Test your code locally before containerizing
-- Use `python:3.11-slim` as your base image to keep the image size reasonable
+- Use `python:3.13-slim` as your base image to keep the image size reasonable
 - Install only the packages you need (scikit-learn, numpy, pandas)
 - Add `.dockerignore` to exclude unnecessary files (`.venv/`, `__pycache__/`, etc.)